Vipers SC

-Vipers SC is a professional football Ugandan club based on Kitende, Wakiso District.
+Vipers Sports Club is a Ugandan professional association football club based in Kitende, Wakiso District.
 It competes in the Uganda Premier League, the top flight of Ugandan football.
 The club was founded in 1969 as Bunamwaya FC.
+They are nicknamed "The Venoms."

 History

 The club was founded as Bunamwaya FC in 1969.

 Since 2006, after the team was promoted from the Regional Leagues (2nd division at the time), Vipers SC have played in the Uganda Premier League.
 They have finished in the table's top half on every single season ever since being promoted to the Premier League.

 With the backing of president Lawrence Mulindwa, the club signed several important players for the 2010 season, including seven members of the Ugandan National Team at the time.
 In this season, Bunamwaya won their first ever Premier League title with two rounds to spare.
 They did not participate in the 2011 CAF Champions League for financial reasons.

-Bunamwaya were unable to replicate their success in a short succeding period, finishing 3rd in 2011 and finishing as runners-up in both Cup and League on 2012.
+Bunamwaya were unable to replicate their success in a short succeeding period, finishing third in 2011 and finishing as runners-up in both Cup and League on 2012.

 On 21 August 2012, Bunamwaya was renamed to Vipers SC in order to "elevate the status of the club" and to "make them more nationally relevant".

 Vipers lost the 2013 Uganda Cup final in heartbreaking fashion.
 After taking the lead in the 78th minute with a penalty scored by Joseph Mprade, the Victoria University scored a goal in the final seconds of the match and then went on to win the penalty shootouts by 5–3.

 League success finally came again in the 2014–15 season after a nearly unbeaten league campaign, which saw Vipers only falls out to a defeat on a single match.
 They were led by Edward Golola.
 The club had close ties with Kitende's St. Mary's School, with 17 players of the 2015 title-winning squad hailing from the school.

 The league title led Vipers to try out on continental competition for the first time.
 In the 2016 CAF Champions League, they played and lost their first ever continental match by 1–2 on aggregate to Nigerian club Enyimba FC in the preliminary round.

 Vipers finished as runners up in the 2015–16 season, but saw their first ever success in the Uganda Cup, beating Onduparaka FC by 3–1 in the final.
 The win qualified them for the 2017 CAF Confederation Cup.
 In the preliminary round, they played against Volcan Club from Comoros, and ended barely winning the match on the away-goal rule after drawing 1–1 on aggregate.
 On the first round, they fell short to Platinum Stars of South Africa in the first round, having lost by 3–2 on aggregate.
-This loss came after conceding a 90th minute penalty in the last moment of the tie.
+This loss came after conceding a 90th-minute penalty in the last moment of the tie.